Dependency Map Manual (v 1.5)

 Sprint 1

-We then activate column merging by setting the “Column merging” option to “Yes” in the dependency map configuration:
+We then activate column merging by setting the “Merge columns” option to “Yes” in the dependency map configuration:

 By default, the merging will ignore uppercase/lowercase differences so that, for example, “SPRINT 1” will be considered equal to “Sprint 1”.
 You can instruct Dependency Map to take case differences into account by setting “Column merging case sensitive” to “Yes”.